LI woman accused of attempting to kill her newborn

-CORAM, Suffolk County (WABC) --A Long Island woman will be arraigned Friday, accused of trying to murder her baby.
+CORAM, Long Island (WABC) --A Long Island woman is facing charges after police say she tried to murder her newborn baby.

-Felicia Squillace gave birth to the baby boy inside her Coram home two weeks ago.
+Authorities say Felicia Squillace gave birth to the baby boy inside her Coram home two weeks ago.

 Police say she wrapped the child in a plastic bag and put him in a garbage bin outside.

-People in the neighborhood heard the baby cry and removed him from the bin then called police.
+People in the neighborhood heard the baby cry and removed him from the bin, then called police.

 The baby was checked out and is now in foster care.